ZHANGDONG-NJUST/zhangdong-njust.github.io/index.md

 Now, I am a Ph.D. student at Nanjing University of Science and Technology under supervision of Prof. [Jinhui Tang](https://imag-njust.net/jinhui-tang/).
 During Sep.
 2018 to Sep.
 2020, I was supported by China Scholarship Council as a joint PhD. student at Nanyang Technological University under supervision of [Hanwang Zhang](https://mreallab.github.io/people.html) in Singapore.
 My research interests are in machine learning and computer vision, especially in object detection and semantic segmentation.

-<font color=red>I plan to graduate at the end of 2021 and I am seeking a postdoctor position on computer vision.
+<font color=red>I am seeking a postdoctor position on computer vision.
 Please feel free to drop me an email if you are interested !</font>

 ## Selected Publications